Uclusion/uclusion-blog/_posts/2021-07-21-continuous-improvement.md

 organizations this means a single engineer, skunk works style, does the heavy lifting for technical debt, there's a 'tech debt month', or a team does innovation in a hackathon.

-These extraordinary efforts will achieve improvement but not _continuous_ improvement.
-For continuous improvement, you need some effort all the time, sustainably.
+These extraordinary efforts will achieve only temporary improvement, a brief respite from the stress.
+For _continuous_ improvement, you need some effort all the time, sustainably.

 ### Mandatory Meetings are not Self-Organizing
 We have a [blog on that]({{ site.baseurl }}/agile/2021/07/07/face-to-face.html) as well.
 The short answer though is that self-organizing cannot be introduced top-down.
 It can be encouraged.
 You can make it a principle of your organization.

 But mandating _how_ to self-organize is like telling people who to vote for to promote democracy!
+Few people feel responsibility for the results of a process forced on them.

 ### What about the Boss?
 If you are the boss then we recommend discussing with your team what process and tools might best serve them.
 If you are